 Learn how you can improve your business’s physical security to protect your data.By: Michael Maughan

-What’s the first thing you think of when you hear the word data security?
+What’s the first thing you think of when you hear the words data security?
 You may think of firewalls, encryption, or even vulnerability scanning.
 But do you also think of locked doors, security badges, or sign-in sheets?

 Many businesses don’t often realize how physical security can help protect their card data.
 But there are many ways for data thieves to gain access, and several don’t involve a computer.
 Strengthening your physical security will keep hackers and social engineers from gaining the needed information to access and steal card data.